tc39/notes/es8/2017-09/sept-27.md

 JHD: Is everyone happy with scan?

-MF: Why don’t we set up a github issue?
+MF: Why don't we set up a github issue?

 JHD: Right.
 I will set up a github issue.
 Can everyone who is interested please comment on that issue.

-MS: It seems you really want a sticky that doesn’t start at lastindex.
+MS: It seems you really want a sticky that doesn't start at lastindex.
 I'm not sure what sticky means with what your proposing.

 JHD: Sticky provides an iterator for one match.